bheimbu/evolutionary_ecology/docs/source/section.rst

    java -jar jModelTest.jar

-And the load your alignment file into it
+And then load your alignment file into it

 :kbd:`File` > :kbd:`Load DNA alignment`